Sometimes you need a jolt or push to make a change.

 Living an intentional life is about taking small daily steps toward your goals.

 Give careful thought to the paths for your feet and be steadfast in all your ways. -Proverbs 4:26

 4. Stay the Course

 All of this will be for nothing if you lose focus on what matters to you.
-Visualize the life you want or the person you want to be, and keep it on the forefront of your mind.
+Visualize the life you want or the person you want to be, and keep it at the forefront of your mind.

-When you mow your lawn, you can see where you’ve been, and therefore where you need to go, by following the lines in the grass.
+When you mow your lawn, you can see where you’ve been and, therefore, where you need to go by following the lines in the grass.
 But if your lawn is anything like mine…dry, sparse, full of weeds and dead spots where the dog peed…it’s harder to see which way to go unless you look 10 feet ahead.
-Then, you can faintly make out the line that you need to follow.
-You will need to use some serious focus to not lose sight of that line.
+Then, you can faintly identify the line you need to follow.
+You will need to focus seriously to avoid losing sight of that line.

 Our Attempt to Pursue an Intentional Life

-But for us, when we evaluated our life, decided what we wanted out of life, and thought about the changes that needed to happen in order to get there, we agreed that moving and getting a fresh start was most effective.
-It was going to get us to where we wanted to be and who we wanted to be sooner.
+But for us, when we evaluated our life, decided what we wanted out of life, and thought about the changes that needed to happen to get there, we agreed that moving and getting a fresh start was most effective.
+It would drive us to where we wanted to be and who we wanted to be sooner.

-So what is it for you?
-What do you want out of life that you have been neglecting to develop?
+What do you want from life that you have been neglecting to develop?
 Do you need to do anything today to start moving in that direction or to help you stay the course?
 What does living an intentional life look like for you?
-Share with us in the comments!

 Theresa Bedford is a syndicated freelance home and travel writer with regular contributions to the Associated Press wire and MSN.
 She helps everyday people love the life they have through simplicity, organization, and prioritization.